tsedio/tsed/docs/tutorials/serverless.md

 This mechanism is specific to Koa.js / Express.js and doesn't exist with the Serverless approach.

 Serverless provides a number of features such as Cors management via the configuration of `serverless.yml` and doesn't need to use middleware.
 In addition, serverless [plugins](https://www.serverless.com/plugins/) are also available and allow you to manage advanced scenarios without having to develop anything!

-If you can't find what you are looking for on the Serverless side, you can use `@tsed/di`'s [Interceptors](/docs/interceptors.md) to decorate the methods and add shareable features.
+If you can't find what you are looking for on the Serverless side, you can use `@tsed/di`' s [Interceptors](/docs/interceptors.md) to decorate the methods and add shareable features.

 ### Passport/OIDC/GraphQL etc...